yuyu5333/nanochat/README.md

 ---

 You can also `cat report.md` file which appeared in the project directory and contains the "report card" of the run, i.e. a bunch of evaluations and metrics.
-At the vert end, you'll see a summary table, for example:
+At the very end, you'll see a summary table, for example:

 ---